Kaltsoon/nosql/material/3-mongo-operations.md

 Finally, list the all the documents in the `book` collection.

 > [!IMPORTANT]
-> Save the list of documents in the `book` collection to a file for a later submission.
+> Save the list of documents in the `book` collection to a file.

 ## Aggregation operations